-The AGM will be webcast live at www.hsbc.com/agmwebcast and a recording will be available for viewing for approximately two months after the AGM.
+The AGM will be webcast live and can be accessed via www.hsbc.com/agm.
+A recording will be available for viewing for approximately two months after the AGM.
 This is a view only service and does not allow shareholders to participate in the AGM electronically.
 Shareholders wishing to participate electronically are recommended to view the webcast via the Lumi AGM website where you can also vote and ask questions.
-Details on how to join are set out on pages 19 to 20 and in Appendix 8 on page 29.
+Details on how to join are set out on pages 20 to 21 and in Appendix 10 on page 34.